darwinfroese/scribe/README.md

 text = ""               # the text color
-textfocus = ""          # the text color for elements when they are focused subtext = ""            # the subtext color (date when a task is completed) border = ""             # the border color prioritylow = ""        # the color of the "low" prioirty prioritymedium = ""     # the color of the "medium" priority
+textfocus = ""          # the text color for elements when they are focused subtext = ""            # the subtext color (date when a task is completed) inputbackground = ""    # the background color for unfocused inputs border = ""             # the border color prioritylow = ""        # the color of the "low" prioirty prioritymedium = ""     # the color of the "medium" priority